in ,

 • Has the smallest needle size and hurts less

-• Is available in prefilled pens and easy to adjust doses
+• It is available in prefilled pens and has easy-to-adjust doses

 Which insulin is the safest of all?